adondera/stereotypes-cs/README.md

 You should get a pylint message that looks like this: *"Your code has been rated at 8.32/10"*

 ## :rocket: Deployment

+TO DO!

+How to deploy the project on a live system.

 Use Docker to deploy your application :whale: .